What to do with that Spare Wall in the Kitchen

 The first step when planning out this space should be looking online and in kitchen magazines to see what other people do with similar spaces.
 You will see the incorporation of butler’s pantries, bar areas, coffee areas, a separate work station and more.
 As a homeowner, you should evaluate what you want from a kitchen and the way in which you entertain in your kitchen.
-There are many online visual planners like our Visualizer+2D and 360° design tool that allows you to design your kitchen on your home computer in 2d space.
-Similarly, House Tipster’s Room Design Planning tools have a number of rooms where you can map out different options for this wall before committing to a design plan.

 A Butler’s Pantry

 One of the most popular ways to use this space is to install a butler’s pantry and home bar area.
 If you do a lot of entertaining, this is a great way to better dictate the flow of your kitchen away from the stove and toward another space in the kitchen.
 You can opt for a dry bar area or install a full sink, ice maker, and wine and beverage refrigerator to make it a really successful space.
 Setting up the butler’s pantry as the primary spot to serve your guests beverages leaves the center island open for appetizers and socializing.
 You can install the same countertop material for the surface of your butler’s pantry or you can switch it up and try for something different.